IU-PR/Capstone_project/content/docs/2024/Ashot/week01.md

   such as convolutional neural networks (CNNs), and computer vision techniques to power A-Shot's core features.
-  Our team members, Timofey Brayko, Arthur Rakhmetov, Mikhail Romanov, and Artemii Miasoedov will focus on training and optimizing models for blur and overexposure detection and similar shot grouping.
+  Our team members, Timofey Brayko, Arthur Rakhmetov, Mikhail Romanov, and Artemii Miasoedov will focus on training and optimizing models for blur and exposure imbalance detection and similar shot grouping.

 - Open-Source:
   We will take advantage of popular open-source libraries, frameworks, and tools to accelerate the